Ofek-Shani/Saba_Sailing/README.md

 with care.
 1. Rudder is also affecting the boat drag according to its position, so if set to 90 degrees, it will not cause turn, but slow the boat.
 1. Colors of sails reflects direction of wind blow side (green when positive, red when negative).
-1. Rudder color reflect boat speed forward or backward.
+1. Rudder color reflects boat speed forward or backward.
 When boat velocity is negative, the rudder affects the boat turning in a reverse manner.

 ## Installation
 1. Get the project from GIT and use the Unity Editor to run the game.